Create Spotlight Views

-Any system being designed for a real application is usually very large and complex.
+A system being designed in System Composer™ for a real application is usually large and complex.
 It typically consists of many complex functions working together to fulfill the system requirements.
 In the process of designing and analyzing such architectures, you must understand existing components and what needs to be added.
-A Spotlight view is a simplified view of a model that captures the upstream and downstream dependencies of a specific component.
+A spotlight view is a simplified view of a model that captures the upstream and downstream dependencies of a specific component.
 Use the model below to begin creating spotlight views.

 You can make the hierarchy and connectivity of a component visible at all times during model development by opening the spotlight view in a separate window.
-Show the spotlight view in a dedicated window by first selecting Open in New Window in the component context menu and then creating the Spotlight view.
-Spotlight views are dynamic.
-Any change in the composition refreshes any open spotlight views.
-Spotlight views are transient, they are not saved with the model.
+To show the spotlight view in a dedicated window, in the component context menu, select Open in New Window, then create the spotlight view.
+Spotlight views are dynamic and transient: any change in the composition refreshes any open spotlight views, and spotlight views are not saved with the model.